Nate2389/Nate2389.github.io/projects/Pokemon_PokeDex.md

   <img src="https://assets.pokemon.com/assets/cms2/img/pokedex/full//387.png" width = "25%" height = "25%">
 </div>
 <p>
   This assignment introduces the use of Map and Vectors.
-The object was to create a Pokemon Pokedex where
+The object was to create a Pokemon Pokedex using maps and vectors...
 </p>